google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     --ez use_adpf         {true, false} // if true, use work boost from performance hints.
 Default is false.
     --ez use_workload     {true, false} // if true and using ADPF then report workload changes.
 Default is false.
     --ez scroll_graphics  {true, false} // if true then continually update the power scope.
 Default is false.
+    --ez use_cpu_hint     {true, false} // if true and using ADPF, notify adpf for cpu usage increase.
+Default is false.
+    --ez use_Gpu_hint     {true, false} // if true and using ADPF, notify adpf for gpu usage increase.
+Default is false.

 For example, a complete command for a "latency" test might be: